luuna-tech/test/backend/README.md

 # Backend Technical Test

-# Description:

-- You can use Python or Node.js to build it.
-- Make a REST API that manage users and catalog of products.
+# Description of the task:

+- Make a REST API to administer Users and Products.
+A User should have basic info such as email, name and password.
+A Product should have basic info such as name, price and brand.
+- This app should authenticate the Users and allow then to do CRUD operations on Products such as changing the name, brand and adjusting prices.
-- To manage auth use JWT.
+- You should manage auth through JWT.
-- Send notifications to user when create an account, update his info, delete his account.
+- The app should as well send notifications to User when creating an account, updating his/her info, deleting his/her account.

-- The catalog can do CRUD operations on products, even apply discounts over product price.
-- For example purpose you can send notifications on console.
-- Write some documentation to run your app on local stage.
+Please write some documentation to run your app.
+Please use Python, NodeJS and a database of your choice.

 ## Differential: